Valentine’s Day Exposed: 10 Fascinating Facts About Feb. 14

 An Australian family planning organization celebrates National Condom Day on February 14, encouraging lovers to “say it with flowers, do it with condoms.”

-One study claims 53% of women in America would dump their boyfriend if they did not get them anything for Valentine’s Day.
-Another US study found that 38% of men have considered ending a relationship rather than face the task of choosing a “really good” gift for their partner.
-Pets on the other hand, make out like bandits: Americans spend an estimate $367 million on Valentine’s Day presents for their fur babies.
+One 2015 study claims 53 per cent of women in America would dump their boyfriend if they did not get them anything for Valentine’s Day.
+Another US study found that three per cent of men have considered ending a relationship rather than face the task of choosing a “really good” gift for their partner.
+Pets on the other hand, make out like bandits: each year, Americans spend more than half a billion dollars on Valentine’s Day presents for their fur babies.

 Valentine’s Day in India